ronbodnar/oed-word-parser/README.md

-# Oxford English Dictionary Word Parser/Downloader
+# Oxford English Dictionary Word Parser

-**Oxford English Dictionary Word Parser/Downloader** is a Python-based tool designed to scrape and parse English word data from the Oxford English Dictionary (OED) website.
+**Oxford English Dictionary Word Parser** is a Python-based tool designed to scrape and parse English word data from the Oxford English Dictionary (OED) website.
 This project provides a robust solution for extracting and managing word-related information, including definitions, snippets, and parts of speech.
 It’s particularly useful for linguists, language enthusiasts, and developers working with English language datasets.

 ## Table of Contents